 Medication Assisted Treatment

-MAT uses medications in combination with counseling and behavioral therapies to provide a “whole-patient” approach.
+MAT uses medications in combination with counseling and behavioral therapies to provide a holistic care.
 The goal of MAT is sustained recovery and an ability to live a more self-directed life.

 • Increase retention in treatment

-• Decrease illicit opiate and other drug use
+• Decrease illicit opioid and other drug use

 • Decrease rates of infections (HIV, Hep.
 C, etc.) and other morbidity related to substance use